dmonlineuk/1st/arch-linux/readme.md

 # Scripts

-Recommended appraoch would be to run `. pac-inst` first, then `.
+Recommended approach would be to run `. pac-inst` first, then `.
 1drive-inst`, and the rest in any order your like :-)

 ## OneDrive